alejandromartcu/heroku_angular_phonecat/README.md

 # Heroku Angular Phonecat

-This repo demonstrates how to deploy angular-phonecat to heroku.

 I ran these shell commands on my laptop to deploy angular-phonecat to heroku:

     git clone https://github.com/angular/angular-phonecat.git